Step 4. Edit Encryption Settings

 At the Data Encryption step of the wizard, you can configure the following encryption settings:

 For an object field to be displayed in the list of available fields, both the object and the field must be added to the backup scope specified at the previous step.
-For a file type to be displayed in the list of available file types, it must be included in the list of backup files and attachments specified at at the previous step.
+For a file type to be displayed in the list of encrypted file types, it must be included in the list of backup files and attachments specified at the previous step.

 Important